 Adrienne Matheuszik is a multidisciplinary artist based in Toronto, Ontario.
 Focusing in Installation and video art, she uses elements of photo, sculpture, interactive projection and performance art to create immersive artworks.
 She has a Bachelor of Fine Arts from University of Ottawa and a Graduate Certificate in Digital Technologies in Design Art Practice.
 She has exhibited in Canada and the United States.

-Kristi Poole-Adler's work is influenced by her perceptions of and experiences with a family member’s diagnosis of schizophrenia.
-The images she creates investigate the surreal to show a place that borders on delusion and reality.
-Her work may be viewed as a social commentary regarding health care, homelessness and the stigma towards mental illness.
-Kristi holds a BFA with honours from the University of Alberta, specializing in Painting and Printmaking.
-Her work is a part of the University of Alberta’s Printmaking teaching collection, and has been exhibited in group shows provincially and internationally.
-She volunteered with Friends of University Hospitals in Edmonton as a part of the Artist on the Wards Program helping patients and family members relieve stress through the process of making artwork.
+and installation.
+She holds a BFA with honours from the University of Alberta, specializing in Painting and Printmaking.
+Her work has been exhibited in group shows provincially and internationally.
+She volunteered with Friends of University Hospitals in Edmonton as a part of the Artist on the Wards Program, helping patients and family members relieve stress through the process of making artwork.
 Her work has been presented at World Suicide Prevention Day conferences and community Mental Health workshops taking place throughout the Howe Sound Corridor in BC.
 Kristi regularly volunteers for the Audain Art Museum in Whistler assisting their educational programs department and acting as a docent for their permanent collection, as well as their rotating exhibitions.
 Most notably, her work was included in the Show Your World exhibition at Gallery MC, New York, NY.
-As well, she received the Elizabeth Greenshields Foundation grant to assist with her studies while working towards her Interdisciplinary Masters in Art and Design at OCAD University.
-Kristi’s work examines the excess, deterioration and falsity of society.
-It presents scenes of invasion, where the detritus of our everyday begins to seep out of the cracks of ordinary cityscapes, confronting us with the things that we try to hide, both privately and in an organized societal way.
-The imagery she uses draws from found photography of deconstructed tent cities, abandoned homes, neglected spaces, family photos, and memorabilia celebrating our nation’s pride.
-By collaging this material together, Kristi is presenting a spectacle as if it's a voyage into the secrets of the psyche.
-By unveiling these truths, she hopes to facilitate more conversation surrounding mental illness and to challenge the negative stigmas people still hold.
+As well, she received the Elizabeth Greenshields Foundation grant to assist her while working towards her Interdisciplinary Masters in Art Media and Design at OCAD University.

 Randa Reda Mahmoud